Omega Cal.491 Automatic 18ct Pink Gold 1955 37.5mm Two Tone Dial

 Jumbo Size 37.5mm 18ct Pink Gold Case excluding the Omega Signed Crown

-High-Quality Burgundy Alligator Embossed Strap & Gold Plated Omega Buckle
+High Quality Burgundy Alligator Embossed Strap & Pink Gold-Plated Omega Buckle

 All in Absolutely Top Grade & Simply Stunning Condition

 VGWL 12 Months’ Written Warranty Included*

 Since the company was founded in 1848, Omega has pioneered a huge range of technical innovations in watchmaking.
 Britain’s Royal Flying Corps chose Omega watches in 1917 as official timekeepers for its pilots and again in 1940, RAF Pilots watches were supplied by Omega.
 The 40s also saw the first tourbillon wristwatch and the first of the famous Seamaster watches, whilst the 50s and 60s introduced the legendary Constellation, Speedmaster, Seamaster 300 and Railmaster.
 Over these years, everyone from John F Kennedy to Elvis wore Omega watches on official duties.
 What’s more, in 1962, astronaut Wally Schirra took his Omega Speedmaster into space on NASA’s Mercury Sigma 7 mission, and in 1969 two Omega Speedmasters landed on the moon, worn by Neil Armstrong and Buzz Aldrin.